memomsft/fabric-snowflake/iceberg-onelake-quickstart/04-accessing-the-data-in-fabric.md

-You have now validated **bi‑directional access**: Snowflake wrote data in Iceberg on OneLake storage, and Fabric read it via a shortcut.
+You have now validated **bi‑directional access**: Snowflake wrote data in Iceberg on OneLake storage, and Fabric read it via a shortcut and enable advanced analytic scenarios like creating Power BI semantic models or feed Fabric Data Aagents.

 > Continue to **[5.
 Conclusion and Resources](05-conclusion-and-resources.md)**.